 Try to focus on the drawing process.
 Perfectionism is the thief of creativity and often is the reason people don’t continue or even don’t start drawing.

 The truth is drawing is like any other skill.
 If you want to learn how to start drawing – you have to be determined and practice, practice, and practice some more.
-Be gentle on yourself and keep at it every day.
+Be gentle with yourself and keep at it every day.

-Learning to draw is an interesting concept, because its not about ‘learning to draw’, its about learning to SEE.
+Learning to draw is an interesting concept because it’s not about ‘learning to draw’, it’s about learning to SEE.
 In other words, we have to start really looking at our subject with new, fresh eyes.

 Once you start looking at things as though you have never seen them before, then you start translating them into a drawing and the magic begins.

 Choose your subject matter

 There is an infinite amount of subject matter you can choose from for your drawing.
 You can draw from your imagination, or from a real object, in real life.

 A very good subject matter to start with is copying a drawing from a master artist like Da Vinci or Michelangelo.
 This exercise gives you a good understanding of the language or drawing and will give you insight into what and how the artist sees.